Efail Fach television relay station: Analogue television

+October 1980 - 18 September 1987

-1980s - 12 August 2009
+18 September 1987 - 12 August 2009

-Efail Fach (being in Wales) transmitted the S4C variant of Channel 4.
+Efail Fach (being in Wales) transmitted the S4C variant of Channel 4, which was one of the last relays to be converted.

 Analogue and digital television

 12 August 2009 - 9 September 2009

 The UK's digital switchover commenced at Kilvey Hill (and therefore at Efail Fach and all its other relays) on 12 August 2009.
 Analogue BBC Two Wales on channel 45 was first to close, and ITV1 Wales was moved from channel 49 to channel 45 for its last month of service.
 Channel 49 was replaced by the new digital BBC A mux which started up in 64-QAM and at full power (i.e. 2 W).

 Digital television

 9 September 2009 - present

 The remaining analogue TV services were closed down and the digital multiplexes took over on the original analogue channels' frequencies.

 13 March 2013

 As a side-effect of frequency-changes elsewhere in the region to do with clearance of the 800 MHz band for 4G mobile phone use, Efail Fach's "BBC B" multiplex will have to be moved from channel 49 to channel 39.